Activity 3: Two-Level Single-Photon Emitters and Two-Photon Interference

 Questions#

-2a: Adapt the code from before to get the cumulative counts in detectors 1 & 2
+2a: Adapt the code from before to get the counts in detectors 1 & 2 over time (summing across all trajectories).

 Let’s take a look at the experimental HOM interefernce data from Zhai, Liang, et al. “Quantum interference of identical photons from remote GaAs quantum dots.”
 Nature Nanotechnology 17.8 (2022): 829-833.